-- Choose project teams (email cjt by Oct.23) - Teams of two (or maybe three).
-A single person project requires approval of lecturer. - Project Abstract (due Oct.
-30, submit on-line) - Start discussing ideas now with 6.111 staff - About 1 page long, clearly identify who's doing what - Proposal Conference with TAs (by Nov.
-3) - Bring your proposal with you and submit on-line - Block Diagram Conference with TAs (by Nov.
-10) - Review major components and overall design approach - Specify the device components you need to acquire (small budget allocated for each project if component does not exist in the stock room).
+- Choose project teams (email cjt by Mon, Oct.20) - Teams of two (or maybe three).
+A single person project requires approval of lecturer. - Project Abstract (due Mon, Oct.
+27, submit on-line) - Start discussing ideas now with 6.111 staff - About 1 page long, clearly identify who's doing what - Proposal Conference with staff mentor (by Fri, Oct.
+31) - Bring your proposal with you and submit on-line - Block Diagram Conference with mentor (by Fri, Nov.
+7) - Review major components and overall design approach - Specify the device components you need to acquire (small budget allocated for each project if component does not exist in the stock room).
 Get approval from the 6.111 staff and your TA will contact John Sweeney to obtain the parts.